Great take-out for your picnics in Montréal’s parks

 Tri Express is one of the best sushi restaurants in town.
 Opened by Chef Tri Du, the restaurant is now managed by his son, and the quality has never wavered.
 A fantastic choice for dinner in Parc Laurier.

-La Grocerie has all sorts of summer sandwiches and salads.
-While you’re there, don’t forget dessert and drinks!
+La Grocerie has a nice selection of sandwiches and salads that are perfect for summer.
+While you’re there, don’t forget a drink and a pastry!

-Although it’s not a park per se, Lachine Canal is where the Sud-Ouest borough congregates at the end of the day.
+Although it’s not a park per se, Lachine Canal is where friends and family in the South-West gather at the end of the day.
 For a great picnic, head over to one of the many places in and around Atwater Market.

 Clarke Café has excellent Italian coffees and sandwiches that are perfect for a stroll along Lachine Canal.

-This festive restaurant on Rue Notre-Dame ouest is known for its tasty Singaporean-inspired dishes.
-Try its summer kiosk at Atwater Market.
+This festive restaurant on Notre-Dame Street West is known for its tasty Singaporean-inspired dishes.
+Their grilled meats are delicious and a perfect snack—or meal!—in the summer.
+Try their summer kiosk at Atwater Market.

 Head to Sumac for typical Middle Eastern fare.
 The delicious pitas make a dream picnic, and the portions are VERY generous.